voxie/training-modules/Module-4_TDD_in_PHP.md

 ## The Test

-Create a new branch in your 'php-final' git repo (from the psr-2 branch) called 'TDD' and commit all the work from this module there.
+Create a new branch in your 'php-final' git repo called 'TDD' and commit all the work from this module there.

 Be sure to write your code to conform to the PSR-2 spec.